 This type of interview still has a value especially for the larger recruiter.
 We cover this type of interview in depth here.

-Find the perfect candidate with Zoek.
-Post a job advert for free now or search our CV database.
+Find the perfect candidate with Zoek - Post your jobs on Zoek for free now or search our CV database.